ktor-doc-jp/ktor-doc-jp/pages/quickstart/docker.md

 actually access the server port.
 Parameter `-p 8080:8080` tells Docker to publish port 8080 from inside a container as a port 8080 on a local machine.
 Thus, when you tell your browser to visit `localhost:8080` it will first reach out to Docker, and it will bridge it into internal port `8080` for your application.

+You can adjust memory with `-m512M` and number of exposed cpus with `--cpus 2`.

 By default a container’s file system persists even after the container exits, so we supply `--rm` option to prevent garbage piling up.